keptn/keptn/docs/developer/zero_downtime_tests.md

    Secondly, you choose a branch, from which the CI build artifacts (docker images) should be used.
    Here, you mostly use the branch of the code you are currently working on and want to run Zero Downtime Tests for your code changes.
 Please be aware, that you need to wait for the docker images to be built before you can execute the Integartion Tests.
    You have then to pass the image tag for the upgrade command e.g. 0.15.1-dev or a PR one like 0.15.0-PR-6897.
-   If you want to perform ui test thick the first box, if you prefer to delete the generated cluster immediately tick the second box.
+   If you want to perform UI test tick the first box.
+If you prefer to delete the generated cluster immediately tick the second box.

 ## Run Zero Downtime Tests locally